-Some heaters are made with an air intake which pulls in room-temperature air and heats it with a coil, delivering warmed and toasty air into the space in front of it.
+Some heaters are made with an air intake that pulls in room-temperature air and heats it with a coil, delivering warmed and toasty air into the space in front of it.
 In order for these kinds of heaters to work effectively, the air intake needs to be clear and able to pull in air easily.
 If the air intake is not clear, the heater can sometimes be forced to work harder than it needs to in order to get the air through, which then can cause the motor to burn out unnecessarily and prematurely.
 Make sure that you check all of your heaters every year - and during the period of time when you’re using them - in order to keep the air flowing freely into the unit.

 Check your cables

 If you have heaters that don’t run on the mains power, then you’ll need to plug them into the wall at some point.
 You need to make sure that the plugs you’re using have been stored well and that there’s no fraying or issues with the cords.
 You can get an electrician out to have a look at the heaters that you have in your home and they can also check the plugs at the same time.
 They’ll be happy to test the appliance and it’s usually a pretty reasonable fee for this sort of thing.